SOLO GitHub Guide

 conda create --name ENVIRONMENT_NAME python=VERSION

-This command will create a virtual environment.
+The above commands will create a virtual environment.
 That environment can then be activated by using the command:

 conda activate ENVIRONMENT_NAME